 What you Need to Know

-If you are pregnant or planning to start a family, you likely have questions about how pregnancy and maternity leave will impact you as a Canadian medical resident.
-This resource contains information to help you prepare for maternity leave, scale back your professional duties, obtain financial supports, and re-enter the workforce as a resident.
+If you are pregnant or planning to start a family, you likely have questions about how maternity leave and/or parental will impact you as a Canadian medical resident.
+This resource contains information to help you prepare for maternity leave and/or parental leave, scale back your professional duties, obtain financial supports, and re-enter the workforce as a resident.
 We’ve also provided recommended resources for parents, including websites, blogs, and podcasts.

 Please note that each province and program will have unique policies and supports that you should look into.
 We have provided links to many of these as well.

 If you are planning to start a family or are already pregnant, be sure to attend to the following things:

 - See your family doctor or find a family doctor if you don’t have one already.
 Most provincial medical associations have support programs that will assist you with the process of finding a family doctor.